baidu/go-lib/README.md

 - Following the golang coding standards.

 ## License
-BFE is under the Apache 2.0 license.
+The project is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.